Feel like a local

 Be also careful changing money in the city centre.
 Choose only exchange offices with 0% commission and good rates (as much as close to the rates by the Czech National Bank; see above).
-Avoid places that charge high commission fees (up to 30%!) or buy 1 EUR for an exchange rate lower than 25 CZK.
-Always(!) ask how much you can get for 100 Euros before you change your money.
-If they offer you less then 2500 Czech Korunas, look for another place.
+Avoid places that charge high commission fees (up to 30%!) or buy 1 EUR for an exchange rate lower than 22 CZK.

-If you want to withdraw from an ATM, that is probably the best way how to get Czech Korunas.
-However, always choose the option “WITHOUT conversion” (the LEFT button)!
+If you want to withdraw from an ATM, always choose the option “WITHOUT conversion” (the LEFT button)!
 If you withdraw with conversion (= a very bad rate), you lose about 10 % of your money.
 For more details go to Rick Steves’ Travel Tips.

-Use ATMs of the reliable Czech banks: Česká spořitelna, KB, UniCredit or Raiffeisen (if possible, avoid ATMs by Euronet).
-Most restaurants and stores accept cards, so you usually don’t need to withdraw more than CZK 2500 (around 100 EUR or 120 USD).
+Use ATMs of the reliable Czech banks: Česká spořitelna, KB, UniCredit, ČSOB or Raiffeisen (if possible, avoid ATMs by Euronet).
+Most restaurants and stores accept cards, so you usually don’t need to withdraw more than CZK 2000 (around 86 EUR or 93 USD).

 The Google Maps Route Planner includes connections and timetables of the Prague public transport.
 For more details go to the Prague public transport website or watch the useful videos by Janek Rubeš (aka Honest Guide).